 In short, “the fight against Babylon” represents the Jamaican way of opposing the conflicting institutions that are simply put—acting out of pocket and carelessly towards the people and the environment.

-Bob Marley’s untimely departure
+Bob Marley’s Untimely Departure

 The anti-cannabis sentiment was very clear in the US, and the US was known for pushing its agenda onto smaller countries.
-There are even theories that Bob Marley was poisoned and killed for the cause of stopping the spread of marijuana.
+There are even theories that Bob Marley was poisoned and killed for the purpose of stopping the spread of marijuana.

 Bob’s fight against Babylon almost came to an end in 1976 when seven men with guns raided Marley’s house in a robbery and shot him in his chest and arm.